nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/architecture.rst

 The network layer encrypts each transport layer packet segment with a *network key*, and populates the source and destination address fields.
 When receiving a mesh packet, the network layer decrypts the message, inspects the source and destination addresses, and decides whether the packet is intended for this device and whether the network layer should relay it.

-The Bluetooth mesh core provides protection against malicious behavior and attacks against the mesh network through two-layer encryption, replay protection, and packet header obfuscation.
+The Bluetooth Mesh core provides protection against malicious behavior and attacks against the mesh network through two-layer encryption, replay protection, and packet header obfuscation.
-The Bluetooth mesh core is implemented in Zephyr.
+The Bluetooth Mesh core is implemented in Zephyr.
-Read more about the Bluetooth mesh core API in :ref:`zephyr:bluetooth_mesh_core`.
+Read more about the Bluetooth Mesh core API in :ref:`zephyr:bluetooth_mesh_core`.

 .. _mesh_architecture_provisioning: